tommigro/project_gettingandcleaning/codebook.md

 ## Activities (copied from activity_labels.txt)

-This list can be used as lookup table for joining activity labels to the data.
+**This list has been used as lookup table for joining activity labels to the data.**

 * 1 WALKING
 * 2 WALKING_UPSTAIRS